stpeterinchains/stpeterinchains.github.io/README.md

 # The Website of the Cathedral of Saint Peter-in-Chains

 This repository contains the Jekyll source for the website of The Cathedral of Saint Peter-in-Chains, an historic church located in Peterborough, Ontario.
-This document outlines some of the technical details behind the website, which is hosted on GitHub Pages, and is intended as a primer of sorts on the technologies involved.
+This document outlines some of the technical details behind the website and is intended as a primer of sorts on the chosen technology stack.
 Its intended audience is primarily office or clerical staff interested in making content changes to the site, but also anyone curious as to some of the design and implementation details.

-There are many advantages to static sites, but the various technical prerequisites for operating a static site, though straightforward for those with technical skills, proved to be barriers to non-technical staff needing to update the site's content.
-With no desire on my part to adopt a server-based CMS for the church site, I saw the need to engineer a workaround of sorts to offer some level of interactivity for staff.
-To that end, I recently upgraded the site to employ Twitter as a user interface and backing store for content appearing on the home page of the site.
-The other part of the solution is a periodic background Google Cloud Function that scans for 'special' tweets containing content to be committed as source changes to the repository.
+There are many advantages to static sites, but the various technical prerequisites for operating a static site, though straightforward for those with technical skills, have proven to be barriers to non-technical staff needing to update content.
+With no desire on my part to adopt a server-based CMS, I saw the need to engineer a workaround to offer some level of interactivity for staff.
+To that end, I recently implemented a 'solution' which employs Twitter as a user interface and backing store, and a Google Cloud Function which scans some Twitter collections we created for tweets containing content to be committed as source changes to the site repository.

 It's all kind of kludgy, by no means a 'perfect' solution, but it fills the usability gap, and the church gets to retain free web hosting so graciously provided by GitHub Pages.

 For the cloud function, see https://github.com/stpeterinchains/refresh.

-**TL;DR** — Scroll down to Reference for info on the YAML document structures expected in the four Twitter collections.
+**TL;DR** — Scroll down to [Reference](#reference) for info on the YAML document structures expected in the four Twitter collections.

 ## General Architecture